AndreeaIlie516/AndreeaIlie516/README.md

 ### Hi there, I'm Andreea 👩‍💻👋

 ⭐ I am a software developer passionate about building engaging, functional, scalable applications.
 I love exploring new technologies and finding creative solutions to challenging problems.
-I'm interested in learning more about Mobile development and Machine Learning.<br />
+I'm interested in learning more about Mobile Development and Machine Learning.<br />
 📚 Currently, I'm pursuing a degree in Computer Science at [Babeș-Bolyai University of Cluj-Napoca](https://www.cs.ubbcluj.ro/en/)<br />
 💻 In 2023, I was a Software Engineering Intern at [Google in Bucharest, Romania](https://www.google.com/about/careers/applications/locations/bucharest/) and, in 2022, a STEP Intern at [Google in Zurich, Switzerland](https://careers.google.com/stories/5-surprises-about-google-zurich/?hl=en_US).